kevbook/web-client-router/README.md

 // Go to a path
 // @opts {Object} - optional
 // opts.replace = true --> to replace history state instead of push state
-router.go('/new-url', [opts])
+// opts.refresh = true --> to refresh the browser window instead of using client routing
+// opts.skip = true --> skip all middleware and routing, just push state, so browswers url is changed.
+Can be used in conjunction with opts.replace router.go('/new-url', [opts])
 ```